Numbericons/JS_Heads_Up_HoldEm/plans.md

-      do need to determine if we have the sucker end draw vs. nut etc. could we do this by seeing where the cards we are playing fall within the cards? playing 1 card at bottom, 2 cards at bottom, vs 1 at top, 2 at top Pair if board makes a pair and we dont beat board...
+      do need to determine if we have the sucker end draw vs. nut etc. could we do this by seeing where the cards we are playing fall within the cards? playing 1 card at bottom, 2 cards at bottom, vs 1 at top, 2 at top Straight possible / 3+ to a flush

+Pair
+  if board makes a pair and we dont beat board...

+General Danger factors to board to know how strong hands need to be
+  Thought: Dry: No pairs, 3 straights, 3 flushes, trips, 2 pairs
+    Can use rank of the board cards help classify
+  If have pair, fear all of the factors if have 2 pair, fear less but similar to pair but pair on board obv. treated differently if have trips, dont fear a pair on the board
+  If have straight, pair on board diminishes value but less so, fear 3+ flush cards Flush - dont fear flush cards
+  Full House, don't fear flush cards, pair, trips the same way Quads, straight flushes don't have fears (simpler implementation)

+Flop
+  Check If board is a pair or trips
+  Check If board is 3 to flush
+  If hand val is pair or trips, check if 1st, 2nd or 3rd

 Kicker function
   calc nut kicker
-  doesnt bluff if it's kicker is the board and it doesnt have a quad card in hand
+  doesnt bluff if it's kicker is the board and it doesnt have a quad card in hand if card in hand better than best card not included in pair/trips

 Full house, doesnt bluff is full house on board, if board is a house and hand beats board, return infinity

+Weaknesses:
+Always call on fullhouse if not beating board